Celebrities who love ‘Swallows and Amazons’

 Sophie Neville, Virginia McKenna and Simon West on the cover of the ‘Swallows and Amazons’ LP, which is still available on Amazon.co.uk

-I expect they shot the scene where John is learning Morse Code in bed before my scene.
-Simon West had to be made very brown indeed, the Make-up Designer dabbing away with a tiny sponge, for the uneasy sequence, much later in the story, when he came to explain himself to his mother.
-This was shot with Virginia McKenna sitting at a writing desk in the square bay window, with the view of Coniston Water beyond.
-I sat there myself when I was making Swallow’s flag.
+They may have shot the scene where Captain John is learning Morse Code in the same room.
+Simon West then had to be made very brown indeed, the Make-up Designer dabbing away with a tiny sponge.
+This was for the uneasy sequence, much later in the story, when he returned to Holly Howe to explain himself to his mother.
+This was shot with Virginia McKenna writing letters at a desk in the square bay window, with the view of Coniston Water beyond.
+I had used it when stitching Swallow’s flag in the scene recorded the day before.

 Virginia McKenna and Lucy Batty at Bank Ground Farm on 15th May 1973